mosip/mosip-ref-impl/authentication/authentication-childauthfilter-impl/README.md

-This file is moved to id-authentication repo and placed under the authentication-internal-service.
+This code is moved to id-authentication repo and placed under the authentication-internal-service.